Dutch Oven Daddy

 Variations and Adaptations

 • Chicken: chicken thighs are a wonderful swap.
-Dark meat tends to be moister than white meat.
+Dark meat tends to hold moisture better than white meat, so the result is even more tender.

-• Produce: Here's where you can get creative.
-Leeks, diced zucchini, mushrooms, jalapenos, green beans, and spinach are all delicious options, but you're only limited by your imagination.
+• Produce: here's where you can get creative.
+Leeks, diced zucchini, mushrooms, jalapeños, green beans, and spinach are all delicious options.

 • Pantry: use pinto beans instead of black.
 Instant brown rice instead of white.
 Stir in a can of diced green chilies.

 • Seasoning: you can use fresh garlic or garlic powder instead of granulated.
 Spice it up with a bit of cayenne or chipotle powder.
-Or add a bit of smokiness with a touch of cumin and paprika.
+Or add smokiness with a touch of cumin and paprika.

 • Cheese: cheddar, Monterrey Jack, Swiss, or even mozzarella would make this recipe still cheesy delicious.